Rolex Fastnet Race 2025

 26th July 2025

 After taking part in the last edition of the largest offshore race in world, I had told myself never again.
 A race of attrition and survival, the weather had been unseasonably brutal and we were one of the fortunate boats to complete the 50th Edition of this challenging race.
-You can read about it here.
-But here I was, boarding the Aurigny redeye flight destined for Cowes in the Isle of White, to join the rest of the Killing Time crew for the 100th Anniversary Edition of the Rolex Fastnet Race.
+But here I was, boarding the Aurigny redeye flight destined for Cowes in the Isle of Wight, to join the rest of the Killing Time crew for the 100th Anniversary Edition of the Rolex Fastnet Race.

 The Needles to Fastnet Rock